 APPENDIX B

-REALIGNMENT
+REACTOR OVERSIGHT PROCESS REALIGNMENT

 PURPOSE

-To describe how the will conduct its periodic review to ensure most effective overall application of inspection resources.
+To describe how the Agency will conduct its periodic review of the Reactor Oversight Process (ROP) baseline inspection procedures (IP) to ensure the most effective overall application of inspection resources.

 BACKGROUND

+There are multiple catalysts to change ROP baseline IPs.
+Those catalysts include ongoing review of IPs with feedback submitted in accordance with Inpection Manual Chapter (IMC) 0801, Reactor Oversight Process Feedback Program; enhancements identified during the annual ROP self-assessment, as addressed in Appendix A of this manual chapter; and identification of focus areas as a result of internal or external events.
+(See Attachment (Att) 1).
+The collective purpose of these activities is to evaluate the effectiveness of each baseline IP using reviews of past inspection results, industry events and other inspection activities conducted, to determine if any changes to the IPs are warranted to improve the effectiveness of the inspection program.

-Reactor Oversight Process self-assessment to evaluate the effectiveness of each baseline past inspection results, industry events and other inspection activities conducted to determine if any changes to the IPs are warranted the effectiveness of the the recommended changes to , will be to the Division for Security Oversight (DSO for Preparedness and Response (DPR Division of Inspection and Regional Support, for comment Change(s) to any which result from this review effort can only be made if the majority of the regions and DIRs management (or DSO management for IPs in the security and DPR management for IPs in the emergency preparedness areas) concur with the recommended changes.
+For the ROP realignment process, criteria have been established and are presented in Att 2.
+IP Owners will analyze and review their assigned IPs using those criteria and provide a recommendation on whether or not the IP warrants any changes based on their analysis and review.
+Any recommended changes to the IPs, with the corresponding analysis, will be summarized and provided to the Division of Reactor Safety and Division of Reactor Projects in each Region; Division for Security Oversight (DSO) and Division for Preparedness and Response (DPR) in the Office of Nuclear Security and Incident Response (NSIR); and Division of Inspection and Regional Support, (DIRS), Nuclear Reactor Regulation (NRR); Directors for comment and approval.
+Change(s) to any IPs which result from this review effort can only be made if the majority of the regions and DIRs management (or DSO management for IPs in the security and DPR management for IPs in the emergency preparedness areas) concur with the recommended changes.

 IMPLEMENTATION